PacoZG/DevOps-Kubernetes/Exercises-part-2/exercise-2.09/README.md

 $ kubectl apply -f manifests
 ```

-The image of the writer can be found [here](https://hub.docker.com/r/sirpacoder/client)
+The image of the client can be found [here](https://hub.docker.com/r/sirpacoder/client)

-The image of the reader can be found [here](https://hub.docker.com/r/sirpacoder/server)
+The image of the server can be found [here](https://hub.docker.com/r/sirpacoder/server)

 The image of the cronjob can be found [here](https://hub.docker.com/r/sirpacoder/wiki_url)